memgraph/gqlalchemy/docs/reference/gqlalchemy/transformations/importing/loaders.md

 - `foreign_key` - Foreign key used for mapping.
 - `label` - Label which will be applied to the relationship created from this object.
 - `from_entity` - Direction of the relationship created from the mapping object.
-- `parameters` - Parameters that will be added to the relationship created from this object (Optional).

 ## ManyToManyMapping Objects